tylerwight/CommunityPlaylist/README.md

-# SpotWatcher
+# CommunityPlaylist
-A discord bot that will watch a specified discord channel for new spotify links when posted, and add them to a playlist on the fly.
+A Discord bot that monitors your discord server for Spotify links and creates a running playist of the music.
+A frontend for said discord bot to manage bot status, setup, and authentication

 This bot supports having multiple separate discord servers.
 Keeps track of it's state in a mysql database and picks up where it left off on startup.

+## TODO:
+- [x] Add web frontent to manage authentication
+- [x] Use discord.py's Cogs for commands
+- [x] sql connection
+- [ ] clean up sql code and architecture
+- [x] steamline spotify authentication (using web frontend)
+- [ ] add ability to see login info on web frontend, and in turn, confirm your authentication data is removed
+- [ ] update to discords built in command prefix stuff
+- [ ] Write new HOW-TO section for the major updates

+# OLD HOW-TO THIS IS LEGACY AND LIKELY DOESN'T APPPLY

 ## How to Install: